merenze/EC2Launcher/README.md

    npm start
    ```
 6. Invite your bot to your server, with permission to read and send messages.
-7. In a channel your bot has permission to view, execute `/start`.
+7. In a channel your bot has permission to view, execute `/start`,
+   with the `instance` option set to a key defined in your config.
-   Your bot should respond with `Hello, <your-username>!`
+   Your bot should respond with `Found EC2 instance for key '<instance>'`

 ## Contributing